stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/01_compositing_model.md

         self.notify_listeners()
 ```

-The constructor accepts an arbitrary number of Models at initialization, and
+The class accepts an arbitrary number of SubModels at initialization, and
 registers as a listener on each of them.
 The same interface is implemented,
-deriving the data from the composition of the SubModels: the number of entries
+deriving data from the composition of SubModels: the number of entries is
-is the sum of the entries for the SubModels, and the ``get_entry`` method
+the sum of the entries for the SubModels, and the ``get_entry`` method returns
-returns the appropriate entry after mapping it to the appropriate SubModel.
+the appropriate entry after mapping it to the appropriate SubModel.
+Finally,
-Finally, when any of the SubModels notify a change, the Compositing Model
+when any of the SubModels notify a change, the Compositing Model forwards the
-forwards the notification to its listeners.
+notification to its listeners.